Current Worship, Ministry, and Facility Updates

 To protect families in our congregation and community during COVID-19, we have taken the following actions:

-- Our church office hours are returning to Monday through Friday, 9 am to 5 pm.
-Starting Monday, October 12, the main entrance doors will be unlocked during office hours.
+- Our church office hours are Monday through Friday, 9 am to 5 pm.
+Please enter and exit the church through the Main Entrance doors, which will be unlocked during that time.

-- Worship services will be posted online at 5 pm on Saturdays.
-We've enjoyed having the chance to worship with people from all over the country this way!
+- Worship services will be available online at www.visitasbury.org/worship at two times each Sunday: 11 am for our live-streamed service, and 5 pm for our recorded service.
+We've enjoyed having the chance to worship with people from all over the country through our online worship!
 We welcome everyone both near and far to our church community here in Prairie Village, KS.

 Please continue to pray for those affected by this virus.
 Check on your friends and neighbors, particularly those who are isolated.
-Stay at home as much as possible, but maintain contact with one another through phone calls, emails, social media, and Zoom.
+If you're looking for some ways to help serve our community while we continue practicing appropriate social distancing, check out some of our featured ministries:

 Asbury Food Pantry